-FC Tokyo has signed a professional contract with player Ryunosuke Sato (FC Tokyo U-18) and held a press conference at the Japan National Stadium on August 26th (Saturday).
-We will now deliver Sato's comments along with comments from President and CEO Shigeya Kawagishi and General Manager Mitsushiro Obara, who were present at the conference.
+FC Tokyo has signed a professional contract with Ryunosuke SATO (FC Tokyo U-18) and held a press conference at the Japan National Stadium on August 26 (Sat).
+We will now share comments from SATO, as well as Shigeya KAWAGISHI, President and CEO, and Mitsushiro OBARA, General Manager, who were present at the conference.

-FC Tokyo has signed a professional contract with Ryunosuke Sato, a player who is currently a member of FC Tokyo U-18.
-This professional contract is a result of the club's continued efforts in player development at the academy.
+FC Tokyo has signed a professional contract with Ryunosuke SATO, who is currently a member of FC Tokyo U-18.
+This professional contract is also a result of the club's continued efforts in developing players in the academy.

-In the recently held U-17 Asian Cup, he showed a very impressive performance and made a big contribution to the Japanese national team.
-In November, he will be participating in the U-17 World Cup, and we have high expectations for his performance on the world stage.
-As for us, we hope to support his growth as a key player for the future, and we hope that he will be selected for the Japanese national team and become a player who represents not only FC Tokyo but also Japan.
+In the recently held U-17 Asia Cup, he showed a very impressive play and made a big contribution to the Japan national team.
+In November, he will be participating in the U-17 World Cup and is expected to perform on the world stage.
+We hope to support his growth as a future key player and eventually see him selected for the Japan national team, not just for FC Tokyo but also as a representative player for Japan.

 <Mitsushiro OBARA GM>